rtyle/ping4pow/README.md

 ![](doc/proto.webp)

-Note that the labeling of the pins on the proto board reflect M5Basic_Bus variant of the M5-Bus.
+Note that the labeling of the pins on the proto board reflect the M5Basic_Bus variant of the M5-Bus.

 ![](doc/m5-bus.variants.png)